 - HSA IRS Publication 969

-Express Scripts is your pharmacy carrier if you are on the Blue Shield Low Option EPO, High Option EPO or PPO plan.
+Express Scripts is your pharmacy carrier if you are on Blue Shield.
 You have a separate pharmacy ID card for your prescription coverage.
 You must use this ID card to obtain your prescriptions from your local pharmacy.
 Your Blue Shield ID card will not be valid.

 If you are enrolled in the Blue Shield HDHP, you must use your Blue Shield ID card to obtain prescriptions (Express Scripts will not be your pharmacy carrier).